Coraza Web Application Firewall vs Patchstack

 Which is better for startups: Coraza Web Application Firewall or Patchstack?

-Both Coraza Web Application Firewall and Patchstack offer free tiers, making them accessible for startups.
-Patchstack scores higher for ease of use (4.7/5), which is valuable for smaller teams.
+Coraza Web Application Firewall offers a free tier while Patchstack does not, which may be important for early-stage startups.
 Consider your immediate security needs and growth plans when choosing.

 Which has better support: Coraza Web Application Firewall or Patchstack?